staples-sparx/StaplesLabs.github.io/what-we-do.md

 - you still make good profits with a 10% discount
 - but would go quickly in the red if you were to offer a bigger discount.

-One of the traditional approach to increase sales for the notebook is to offer a 10% discount to everybody, or at least to a significant part of your customer base.
+One of the traditional approach for increasing sales for a notebook is to offer a 10% discount to every customer, or at least to a significant portion of your customer base.

 This approach is far from being the most effective.
 To understand why, let's focus on a concrete example.
-Bob & Alice both want to buy the notebook and come to your online store.
+Bob & Alice both want to buy a notebook and come to your online store.
 The problem is that Bob is just in a hurry, and could care less about price, as long as the price is not completely outrageous.
-Alice, on the other hand, is a very savvy shopper, with a lot of time on her hand, and it would take at least a 20% discount to get her sale.
+Alice, on the other hand, is a very savvy shopper, with a lot of time on her hands, and it would take at least a 20% discount to get her sale.

 If you give them both a 10% discount what happens?
-- You secure Bob's sale, but you unnecessarily sacrificed 10% of the cost in terms of margin, because he would have bought anyway.
+- You secure Bob's sale, but you unnecessarily sacrificed 10% of the cost in terms of margin, because he would have bought anyways.
 - For Alice, this is even worse.
-You loose both the sale and the margin, because 10% is not enough.
+You lose both the sale and the margin, because 10% is not enough.
 Darn!

 So what our "Personal Offer" product does is to: